 Yoshimasa Tsuruoka is a professor at Department of Information and Communication Engineering, the University of Tokyo.
 He received his B.E., M.E. and Ph.D. degrees from University of Tokyo in 1997, 1999 and 2002.
 His major research interests include natural language processing, text mining from biomedical literature and artificial intelligence in games.

-To be eligible for presentation (oral or poster) at ACL 2025, CL papers must satisfy both of the following conditions:
+To be eligible for presentation (oral or poster, etc.) at EMNLP 2025, CL papers must satisfy both of the following conditions:

 Exclusions: